What laws, regulations, and policies protect the wetlands?

 California State Wetland and Riparian Protection Policy

-The State Water Resources Control Board is currently developing a new Wetland and Riparian Area Protection Policy , designed to protect and enhance these resources, bring consistency to regulatory efforts by the State Water Board and the nine Regional Water Quality Control Boards, and to provide a common framework for monitoring and reporting water quality.
+The State Water Resources Control Board has developed a new Wetland and Riparian Area Protection Policy (2014) , designed to protect and enhance these resources, bring consistency to regulatory efforts by the State Water Board and the nine Regional Water Quality Control Boards, and to provide a common framework for monitoring and reporting water quality.
 This Policy is being implemented in three phases which will allow for necessary infrastructure and program development.
 This Policy will provide a State analogue to the federal program that reaches all waters of the state, including those areas or circumstances beyond the jurisdiction of the federal Clean Water Act.